DaftMat/hello-world/stringExpression/README.md

-# Calculation of a string arithmetic formula
+# Calculation of a string expression

 Intro
 -----
-An algorithm we did to train on basic data structures, as stacks and queues , that calculate the exact result of a string that represent a valid arithmetic formula.
+An algorithm we did to train on basic data structures, as stacks and queues , that calculates the exact result of an expression represented with a string.

 How to compile
 --------------